 Central Beach, Prestatyn

 One of three joined-up beaches in Prestatyn, Central Beach is an award-winning wide beach that is popular with sailors and families spending the day splashing around, walking and cycling the promenade.
 Seaside cafes and pubs are on hand to fuel you up before a stint at the amusement arcades or crazy golf.
-Central Beach is a handy point to access walking and cycling routes from as the North Wales Cycle Trail, Wales Coastal Path and the Offa’s Dyke Path converge there.
+Central Beach is a handy point to access walking and cycling routes from as the North Wales Cycle Trail, Wales Coast Path and the Offa’s Dyke Path converge there.

 Search for places to stay and attractions in Prestatyn.